subsquid/docs/docs/evm-indexing/configuration/evm-logs.md

 Enabling the coarse-grained `transaction` data selector will cause the processor to retrieve parent transaction data and add it to the log items.

 Selection of the exact data to be retrieved for each log item is done with the `setFields()` method documented on the [Data selection](../data-selection) page.
-Some examples of its usage are available below.
+Some examples are available below.

 ## Examples